 Right now, rosemary extract ranks similarly to thyme oil: I won’t give it an official endorsement, simply because we lack first hand stories.
-Unlike tea tree oil or grapeseed oil, we don’t have a vast catalogue of testimonials on acne forums or studies on its side effects.

 The first study did comment that rosemary extract caused no irritation, burns, or additional inflammation, but with such a wide array of natural compounds, it’s possible that sensitivity among acne patients may be more common than grapeseed oil, tea tree oil, rose water, honey, or other great topical treatments.

 Any downside is possible because we lack real world data.
 For instance, what if rosemary extract has a tendency to dry out the skin?

 The reality is shrouded in mystery right now.
 It’s highly likely that more acne patients will jump aboard the rosemary extract train as they stumble across the excellent study above.
 Only then will we discover the truth.

 Nevertheless, the studies above are highly promising.
 Rosemary extract is loaded with anti-inflammatory compounds and has enough antioxidant strength to build an armour against UVB radiation directly into your skin.
 It’s an excellent choice for experimentation.